plexefinance/PlexePublicAPI/README.md

 ## Create A Customer

-Before you can create an Application, you need to create a Customer.
+Before you can create an application, you need to create a customer.

 This API call does not require authentication.